JKapella/SystemBuilderApp/README.md

 # SystemBuilderApp
-A simple js based app to procedurally generate a star system and create an animated visualisation using CSS.
+A simple javascript app to procedurally generate a star system and create an animated visualisation using CSS.

+The generation is based on some really rough real science, and the visualisation is inspired by [Julian Garnier's excellent 3d solar system.](https://github.com/juliangarnier/3D-CSS-Solar-System)

 ## Notes